ben-willmore/portmaster/README.md

 These may be applicable to other other ports.

-## Missing libFLAC.so.8 or libcrypto.so.1.1
+## Missing libFLAC.so.8, libcrypto.so.1.1, libwebp.so.6

-Messages about these missing libraries can be fixed as follows:
+Messages about these missing libraries can be fixed (for 64-bit ports) as follows:

 * Install the port as normal
-* Copy the relevant library from [here](https://github.com/ben-willmore/portmaster/blob/main/libs) to `<portfolder>/libs/` or `<portfolder/libs.aarch64` if they exist.
+* Copy the relevant library from [here](https://github.com/ben-willmore/portmaster/blob/main/libs.aarch64) to `<portfolder>/libs/` or `<portfolder/libs.aarch64` if they exist.
 If they don't, create a folder called `libs.aarch64` and put the file there.

 **OR**

-* Copy the relevant library from [here](https://github.com/ben-willmore/portmaster/blob/main/libs) to `<portfolder>/libs/` to `/usr/lib/`.
+* Copy the relevant library from [here](https://github.com/ben-willmore/portmaster/blob/main/libs.aarch64) to `<portfolder>/libs/` to `/usr/lib/`.
 Then run `batocera-save-overlay` to make the addition permanent.
 This should fix all ports with this problem, by making the library available to all programs.

-### libFLAC.so.8:
-* Exhumed
-* NAM
-* World War II GI

-### libcrypto.1.1:
-* Hurrican
-* Moonlight
+32-bit ports can be fixed similarly, but with files from [here](https://github.com/ben-willmore/portmaster/blob/main/libs.armhf).

 ## Problems with libEGL